Transforming Mazda Through AI

 Flow & Value Leads

 Add 1-2 more FVLs to manage parallel workstreams.
-Domain expertise in sales, aftersales, and supply chain managment .
+Domain expertise in sales, aftersales, and supply chain management

 Phase 2: Priority Use Cases